erdogant/clustimage/docs/pages/html/_sources/index.rst.txt

 ============================

 The aim of ``clustimage`` is to detect natural groups or clusters of images.

-Many computer vision tasks rely on (deep) neural networks, and aim to solve the problem of predicting "whats on the image".
-However, not all tasks require supervised approaches, and it can be quit a breath to carefully group similar images in an unsupervised manner, or simply extract the unique images out of a huge set of images.
+Many computer vision tasks rely on (deep) neural networks, and aim to predict "what's on the image".
+However, not all tasks require supervised approaches or neural networks.
+With an unsupervised approach, we can aim to determine natural groups or clusters of images without being constrained to a fixed number of (learned) categories.
+In this blog, I will summarize the concepts of unsupervised clustering, followed by a hands-on tutorial on how to pre-process images, extract features (PCA, HOG), and group images with high similarity taking into account the goodness of the clustering.
+I will demonstrate the clustering of the MNIST dataset, the 101 objects dataset, the flower dataset, and finally the clustering of faces using the Olivetti dataset.
+All results are derived using the Python library clustimage.

 ``clustimage`` is a generic approach for unsupervised images clustering and overcomes the following challenges:
     * 1. Robustly groups similar images.
     * 2. Returns the unique images.
+    * 3. Many plots for deeper exploration.
-    * 3. Finds higly similar images for a given input image.
+    * 4. Finds higly similar images for a given input image.

 Content